prometheus-operator/runbooks/content/runbooks/kubernetes/KubeMemoryOvercommit.md

 - Check if Memory resource requests are adjusted to the app usage
 - Check if some nodes are available and not cordoned
 - Check if cluster-autoscaler has issues with adding new nodes
-- Check if the given namespace usage grows in time more than expected

 ## Mitigation

-- Review existing quota for given namespace and adjust it accordingly.

 - Add more nodes to the cluster - usually it is better to have more smaller nodes, than few bigger.